The next Intercargo meetings are scheduled for 10-11 March 2014 in Singapore and formal invitations will be sent to members in due course.

 2011 : 7-8 March in Hong Kong; 10-11 October in Athens

 Intercargo Lunchtime Briefings

 From time to time, Intercargo organises complimentary lunchtime briefing sessions on our Work Programme for representatives of the dry bulk community.
-There are also special briefing sessions on topical interests organised with our single Secretariat partners, Intertanko, held in our offices in London.
-Further details will be shown here.
+There are also special briefing sessions on topical interests for our members organised with our single Secretariat partners, Intertanko, held in our offices in London.
+Further details are shown below:

-The second lunchtime seminar for 2013 will take place on Wednesday 26 June at the Intercargo/Intertanko office in London, and we are pleased to announce that Karl Lumbers, Risk Management Director, Thomas Miller P&I will present the seminar entitled “UK P&I Club Risk Project – Helping Members Prioritise Risk and Reduce Claims”.
+The second lunchtime seminar for 2013 took place on Wednesday 26 June at the Intercargo/Intertanko office in London, when Karl Lumbers, Risk Management Director, Thomas Miller P&I presented the seminar entitled “UK P&I Club Risk Project – Helping Members Prioritise Risk and Reduce Claims”.

 The first presentation for 2013 was held on 7 March when London-based employment lawyers Paul Newdick and Heidi Watson of Clyde & Co presented "Getting to grips with the Maritime Labour Convention", setting out steps to be taken by owners and operators to help ensure compliance with the forthcoming MLC.

 If you would like a copy of the presentations given at any of the above events, please contact the secretariat.